Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-First, we consider the binary classification ($y_{i}$ is either 0 or 1) or regression problem with only one regression target.
-Without loss of generality, we only consider linear classification or linear regression model, but it can be easily extended to non-linear problems.
-The classification label or regression target $\mat{y}$ can be considered as a linear combination of data instances $\mat{X}$ like SVM~\citep{cortes1995support} and logistic regression~\citep{hosmer2004applied}.
-To achieve feature selection, the $\ell_{1}$-norm penalty term is added on the classification or regression model.
-One main advantage of $\ell_{1}$-norm regularization (Lasso)~\citep{tibshirani1996regression,hastie2015statistical} is that it forces some feature coefficients to be small and, in some cases, exactly zero.
-This property makes it suitable for feature selection, as we can select features with corresponding non-zero coefficients.
-Specifically, let $\mat{w}$ denote the model parameter (feature coefficient), it can be obtained by solving the following optimization problem:
+First, we consider the binary classification or univariate regression problem.
+To achieve feature selection, the $\ell_{p}$-norm sparsity-induced penalty term is added on the classification or regression model, where $0\leq p \leq 1$.
+Let $\mat{w}$ denotes the feature coefficient, then the objective function for feature selection is:

-where $loss(.)$ is a loss function which denotes a classification or a regression model, $penalty(\mat{w})$ is a sparse regularization term for feature selection, and $\alpha$ is a regularization parameter to balance the contribution of the loss function and the regularization term.
+where $loss(.)$ is a loss function, and some widely used loss functions $loss(.)$ include least squares loss, hinge loss and logistic loss. $\|\mat{w}\|_{p}=(\sum_{i=1}^{d}\|w_{i}\|^{p})^{\frac{1}{p}}$ is a sparse regularization term, and $\alpha$ is a regularization parameter to balance the contribution of the loss function and the sparse regularization term for feature selection.